 After lunch, we’re back to work until the end of our shift.
 There is always free coffee, tea, hot chocolate and fresh fruit available in our kitchen.
 If we need a short break, we can head over to Fika, our lounge room.
 There we have a billiards table, table tennis, a pull-up bar, a chessboard, a company library… even an electric piano.
 This helps us take our mind off work for a while and come back to it refreshed.

 Our working hours are flexible so you get to choose when you come to work.
-Weekends, vacations and any off-time in general are ours only.
+Weekends, vacations and any off-time in general are off limits.
 Nobody expects us to work outside our official working hours.

 “What do I need to know to become an R&D Engineer?” is a question we get a lot.
 Our answer is usually simple – you need a strong programming background and the capacity to understand complex algorithms.